patrimart/jack-of-all-decorators-ts/README.md

 Is a **TypeScript** library that contains may useful class decorators to help remove some of the tiresome boiler-plate from TypeScript/JavaScript development.
 - **Jsonables** adds JSON Serialization/Deserialization to classes.
 - **Decorators** wraps class members with convenient transformers, like **lodash** functions and others.
+- **Dependency Injection** handles instantiation/destruction of class dependencies at the global and/or module level.

 ## Installation